-There is also more detail on how we do this in the Nestlé Policy on Sugars (pdf, 2 Mb).
+Read more about how we reduce sugar in our products: Nestlé Policy on Sugars (pdf, 2 Mb).

-Read more about our commitment to further reduce sugar.
+Read more about our commitment to further reduce sugar, salt and fat

 Read our response to the WHO's Draft Guideline: Sugar Intake for Adults and Children